Coat of arms of New York: History

 The first version of the coat of arms on the state flag was adopted in 1778 and has been slightly redesigned over the years.
 The present flag itself is a contemporary variant of an American Revolutionary War-era flag.
 The original is at the Albany Institute of History & Art.

-The flag was formally adopted in 1896; the legislature changed the field of the flag from buff to blue by a law enacted on April 2, 1901.

-In 2001, the North American Vexillological Association (NAVA) surveyed its members on the designs of the 72 U.S. state, U.S. territorial, and Canadian provincial flags.
-After the survey was completed, NAVA members chose the flag of New York to be ranked 53rd out of the 72.
+The flag was not well defined at first, but variations of a flag with the state's coat of arms have existed since 1777.
+In 1858 the Adjutant General's office issued that the state flag features the state's coat of arms over a white background.
+The flag was also mentioned in a state law in 1882.
+On March 16, 1888 Mayor Hewitt of New York City ordered that the state flag should fly over City Hall on St. Patrick's Day.
+The flag was formally adopted by the state legislature in 1896 featuring a buff background since George Washington mandated regiments from New York and New Jersey wear buff facings.
+However, this choice of color for the flag proved unpopular in New York as it was the custom for military flags to be blue with the coat of arms, as they had been for New York troops during and before the Civil War.
+The legislature changed the field of the flag from buff to blue by a law enacted on April 2, 1901.

 In April 2020, the 2021 state budget was passed, modifying the coat of arms to include "E Pluribus Unum" as a secondary motto beneath "Excelsior".
-The state seal and flag were also updated as well to reflect the change.
+The state seal and flag were also updated to reflect the change.